About Presidential Libraries

-Presidential Libraries are not libraries in the usual sense.
-They are archives and museums, bringing together in one place the documents and artifacts of a President and his administration and presenting them to the public for study and discussion without regard for political considerations or affiliations.
+Presidential Libraries are archives and museums, bringing together the documents and artifacts of a President and his administration and presenting them to the public for study and discussion without regard for political considerations or affiliations.
 Presidential Libraries and Museums, like their holdings, belong to the American people.

-Congress legislated this policy, passing the Presidential Libraries Act in 1955 (amended in 1986).
+Congress legislated this policy, passing the Presidential Libraries Act in 1955.
 Through archives, museums, and public programs, Presidential Libraries continue to preserve the documents and artifacts of our Presidents, helping us learn about our nation and our democracy.